pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 Here's what you should do:

+0. **Learn reverse engineering.** Please, do this first.
+You can check out my [RE tutorial blog](/blog/how-to-start-reverse-engineering) for more info
 1. **Pick a simple game.** Single-player, no anti-cheat, something you actually like playing.
+Or make your own game if you're a game developer.
 2. **Make a cheat table in Cheat Engine.** Find health, ammo, money - whatever's relevant.
 3. **Add pointers so the cheat works after restarting the game.**
 4. **Write a simple script.** Infinite health, god mode, speed hack - something basic.